UnnemotionalHyena/IPP/Lab_1-2/README.md

 ***Iterator***

   Iterator provide a way to access the elements of an aggregate object sequentially.
 So we have to be able to have acces to all objects from a list step by step in a loop to the end of the list.
 In the ruby exist an already defined iterator called `each`.
 Lets call it an internal iterator that is the most used method in the ruby.
 I also created an external iterator.
 This is a class that gets an array as a parameter and then you have acces to methods like `first`, `next`, `has_next`...
 This class is defined in the [externiterator.rb](https://github.com/UnnemotionalHyena/IPP/blob/master/Lab_1-2/externiterator.rb) file.
+This external iterator was used at 62'nd to 68'th lines in [game_1.rb](https://github.com/UnnemotionalHyena/IPP/blob/master/Lab_1-2/game_1.rb) file

 ***Command***